michaelshiloh/resourcesForClasses/README.md

 # General Resources for Classes

+## Priorities (learned the hard way)

+1. What is the minimum that you need to get done?
+Get that working first.
+That way, if it's difficult you have more time to fix it, and if it's impossible, you have more time to change your concept.
+1.1.
+If this is for a class, what's most of the grade?
+1.1.
+If this is for yourself, what's the minimum you would need to feel proud?
+1. In my experience,
+the mechanical things are the most difficult to get working, because usually most students have the least amount of experience with this.
+Get the mechanical parts work at least well enough before involving the Arduino and programming.
+1.1.
+If your robot is to be mobile,
+I would first get the mobility part working
+1.1.
+If your robot has any other moving parts
+	(arms, tentacles, alien appendages, robot grippers)
+	I would try to get at least one of them working.
+1. The guiding principle is to do the things that you have the least amount of experience with first And always leave the aesthetic stuff until the very end.
+It doesn't matter if it looks like a jumble of junk, as long as it works.
+1.1.
+One exception to the aesthetics is the wiring.
+As you've probably discovered, a big mess of wires is very hard to debug, so spending time to make the wires tidy can save you a lot of time later when things don't work.

 ## Smoothing Readings from Noisy Sensors using Filters

 1. Running average, built-in example in Arduino (File -> Examples -> Analog ->